Public Service Award

 • 2011 – Kim Book, Founder and Executive Director of Victims’ Voices Heard, Inc., and Roy Lopata, former Planning Director for the City of Newark

-The award is presented at the DAPA Annual Dinner, which is usually held in December.
-For more information about this award, please contact DAPA Council Member Evan Miller at [email protected].
+The award is presented at the Delaware Chapter of ASPA Annual Dinner, which is usually held in December.
+For more information about this award, please contact Delaware Chapter of ASPA Council Member Kristie Marmo at [email protected].
 Thank you for taking part in this significant recognition program.

 Call for Articles